 British Major General Jeremy Moore flew in to Port Stanley at 2300 on 14 June, 1982 to meet with General Menendez.
 General Menendez is allowed to strike unconditional from the surrender document since he had been promised by the British PSYOP broadcasts that the surrender would be with dignity and honor.
+A second reason that has been offered is that the Argentine officers were allowed to keep their side-arms to protect themselves from the wrath of the enlisted men who they had mistreated.
 General Moore does not allow him to insert the Argentine propaganda term Islas Malvinas after

 Falklands.
 By 2359 the document was formally signed and the war was officially over.